gbmhunter/blog/content/electronics/components/capacitors/_index.md

 However, if you really want to optimise the charge pump capacitor, this rule does not suffice.
 The Fairchild Semiconductor Application Note, [Design And Application Guide Of Bootstrap Circuit For High-Voltage Gate-Drive IC](http://www.fairchildsemi.com/an/AN/AN-6076.pdf) has an in-depth analysis of the bootstrap capacitor and surrounding circuit.

-The following circuit shows a charge pump circuit used to generate -5V from a +5V PWM signal.
+{{% ref "fig-charge-pump-based-negative-voltage-gen-schematic" %}} shows a charge pump circuit used to generate -5V from a +5V PWM signal.

-{{% figure src="charge-pump-based-negative-voltage-gen-schematic.png" width="800px" caption="This schematic shows a charge pump circuit used to generate -5V from a +5V PWM signal." %}}
+{{% figure ref="fig-charge-pump-based-negative-voltage-gen-schematic" src="charge-pump-based-negative-voltage-gen-schematic.png" width="800px" caption="This schematic shows a charge pump circuit used to generate -5V from a +5V PWM signal." %}}

+For more infomation, see the [Electronics->Components->Power Regulators->Charge Pumps page](/electronics/components/power-regulators/charge-pumps/).

 ## Feedthrough Capacitors

 Feedthrough (or feedthru) capacitors are special three-terminal capacitors (sometimes with four connections) used for **suppression** of **RF noise**.
-They are also known under the more general name of an _EMI suppression filter_ or _three-terminal capacitor._
+They are also known under the more general name of an _EMI suppression filter_ or _three-terminal capacitor_. {{% ref "fig-feedthrough-capacitor-3d-render-0603-1608-3-connections" %}} is a render of a 3-terminal 0603 feedthrough capacitor.

-{{% figure src="feedthrough-capacitor-3d-render-0603-1608-3-connections.jpg" width="350px" caption="A 3D render of an 0603-sized feedthrough capacitor with 3 connections.
+{{% figure ref="fig-feedthrough-capacitor-3d-render-0603-1608-3-connections" src="feedthrough-capacitor-3d-render-0603-1608-3-connections.jpg" width="350px" caption="A 3D render of an 0603-sized feedthrough capacitor with 3 connections.
 Image from www.digikey.com." %}}

 Their advantage over a standard decoupling capacitor to ground is **lower parasitic series inductance**, which offers a lower impedance path for RF noise to ground.